zecookiez/AdventOfCode2022/comments.md

 - Day 9: Cool problem, but there's too much thinking...
 I'm just glad I got points today

 - Day 10: My code passes the testcase but fails on sample ;w; ended up rewriting my solution because I fear that this solution will get reused for an upcoming challenge

+- Day 11: Took me too long to figure out part 2, I am definitely a lot more washed than last year